-APHIS Characteristics - Live Animals (Bred ed / Variety A11) Code Name Definition DGTP Toy Poodle (Dog) The early ancestors of the Toy Poodle were likely to be the Central Asian curly-coated dogs, even though this breed is associated with France.
+Name Toy Poodle (Dog) DefinitionThe early ancestors of the Toy Poodle werelikely to be the Central Asian curly-coateddogs, even though this breed is associated withFrance.
+These ancestors helped in herding andfollowed their masters to various routes taking Toy Poodle (Dog) likely to be the Central Asian curly-coated dogs, even though this breed is associated with France.
 These ancestors helped in herding and followed their masters to various routes taking them to different parts of Europe.
-Many rough-coated water dogs are also said to be the ancestors of the Poodle.
+Many rough- coated water dogs are also said to be the ancestors of the Poodle.
 Poodle is derived from pudel, a German word meaning "to splash," or puddle, indicating the breed's water abilities.
 It was also known as chien canard in France, reflecting its duck-hunting abilities.
-DGTH Transylvanian Hound (Dog) It is believed that the Transylvanian Hound originated in Hungary over 1,000 years ago when the Magyars came to the area.
+Transylvanian Hound (Dog) It is believed that the Transylvanian Hound originated in Hungary over 1,000 years ago when the Magyars came to the area.
 This dog breed is most likely a crossbreed between the hounds brought by the Magyars and native dogs of Hungary.
-DGVZ Vizsla (Dog) Many experts believe the Vizsla descended from the hunting and companion dogs of the Magyars, a people that settled what now Hungary is more than a thousand years ago.
+Vizsla (Dog) Many experts believe the Vizsla descended from the hunting and companion dogs of the Magyars, a people that settled what now Hungary is more than a thousand years ago.
 These hunters were in search of a breed capable of pointing out game and retrieving them in thick bushes.
-DGVI Volpino Italiano (Dog) The Volpino Italiano is a direct descendent of Spitz-type dogs, which records show existed over 5,000 years ago.
+Volpino Italiano (Dog) The Volpino Italiano is a direct descendent of Spitz-type dogs, which records show existed over 5,000 years ago.
 After breaking away from the Spitz breed, the Volpino Italiano became very popular in ancient Italy.
 This dog breed was said to be a favorite among palace lords as well as farmers, and is even rumored to be the dog of Michelangelo.
-DGWE Weimaraner (Dog) Compared to other breeds' longstanding histories, the Weimaraner is rather young.
+Weimaraner (Dog) Compared to other breeds' longstanding histories, the Weimaraner is rather young.
 Dating back to the early 19th century, the Weimaraner was bred to function as a gundog, able to hunt animals of all sizes, including large animals such as bears, wolves, and deer.
 They also were speedy dogs which displayed courage, intelligence, and good scenting ability.
 Thought to have originally descended from the Bloodhound, the modern Weimaraner is the product of selective German breeding, mixing Red Schewisshunds and various pointer breeds, including the German Shorthair Pointer.
 In fact, early on the Weimaraner was known simply as the Weimer Pointer, a name derived from the court by which the breed was sponsored.
+Vizsla (Dog) Volpino Italiano (Dog)